Riya-jhankda/Riya-jhankda/README.md

 ### I am Riya, good to see you here😊

-- 🌱 I’m currently learning Android dev and ML as well
+- 🌱 I’m currently learning Android dev
 - 💬 Ask me about kotlin, android studio,designing and stuff
 - 📫 How to reach me: @jhankda
 - 😄 Pronouns: She/Her